-- EEOC chart of risk factors for harassment and responsive strategies - EHRC's Sexual Harassment and Harassment At Work: technical guidance - ILO Code of Practice on Workplace Violence in Services Sectors and Measures to Combat this Phenomenon - TUC's video on trade union responses to workplace sexual harassment.
+- EEOC chart of risk factors for harassment and responsive strategies - EHRC's Sexual Harassment and Harassment At Work: technical guidance - □ ILO Code of Practice on Workplace Violence in Services Sectors and Measures to Combat this Phenomenon - TUC's video on trade union responses to workplace sexual harassment.

 TUC Education also provides resources on how to talk to management.
-If you have a meeting with your employer about instigating this checklist, you may want to take a look at our O negotiating with management resource to prepare.
+If you have a meeting with your employer about instigating this checklist, you may want to take a look at our pegotiating with management resource to prepare.

-Section 1 Working environment
+Working environment

-Questions to consider Yes/No Levels of risk risk Possible preventative action Low Med High Do staff report a culture of banter or casual sexism which is hard to challenge?
+Questions to consider Yes/No Levels of risk Possible preventative action Low Med High Do staff report a culture of banter or casual sexism which is hard to challenge?
 YN Are members of staff required to work at night?
 YN Do members of staff work alone or in isolated workplaces?
 YN Specifically, do members of staff work alone at night?
-YN Do staff interact with third parties (e.g. contractors or members of the public) at work?
-YN Are staff expected to work with third parties alone?
+YN Do staff interact with paid officials, lay members or third parties (e.g. contractors or members of the public) at work?
+YN Are staff expected to work with paid officials, lay members or third parties alone?
 YN Do members of staff have to leave their main place of work often for work-related activities?
 YN Are there certain members of staff who are often placed on night shifts or lone shifts or shifts with only one other member of staff?
 YN Do staff members work in high-pressured, competitive or stressful environments?
 YN Is alcohol consumed while staff are working (by staff or third parties)?
-YN Are members of staff expected to socialise with third parties e.g., at events or conferences with contractors or clients?
-YN
+YN Are members of staff expected to socialise with paid officials, lay members or third parties e.g., at events or conferences with contractors or clients?
+YN socialise?

-Section 2 People
+People

 Thinking about who experiences the above, are they Yes/No Notes - are particular groups being placed in certain environments, are there any patterns between characteristics and working environment?

 women?
 YN

 young people?
 YN

 disabled workers?
 YN

 LGBT+ workers?
 YN

 BME (Black and minority ethnic) workers?
 YN

-migrant workers including those who may not be confident to make a complaint in English?
+people who don't speak English and migrant workers?
 YN

 agency staff including freelancers and those on zero-hours or temporary/short-term contracts?
 YN

-Section 3 Outside the working environment
+Section 3 Outside the work ing env vironment

-Questions to consider Yes/No Levels of risk Possible preventative action

-Low Med High
+Questions to consider Yes/No Levels of risk Possible preventative action Low Med High

 Do staff often socialise?
 YN

 Is alcohol present when staff socialise?
 YN

-Section 4 Management structure and reporting process
+Management structure and reporting process